gentics/changelog2html/README.md

 The main advantage is that you avoid having conflicts since each change has its own change file.
 Additionally the changelog is decoupled from the SCM log and thus a enduser friendly changelog can be maintained.

-### Workflow
+### TLDR;

-* Create and commit changelog file
+* Create a new changelog file with the name pattern [uuid].[changetype].md in your changes folder within your git project.
+* Describe your change within that file.
+I suggest to write a styleguide for other developers.
-* Create regular release and tag your sources using git
+* Once you are happy with your release create regular release and tag your sources using git
 * Run changelog2html over your changelog folder to generate your html changelog file
+* Publish the generated changelog.html file somewhere
+* Done

 ## Install